 - Golden Public Art Tour – Golden has more than 30 pieces of public art acquired through the Public Art Commission.
 The Public Art Walk creates memorable spaces along Washington Avenue, near Clear Creek and in outlying areas of Golden.
 The outdoor art walk celebrates Golden’s natural landscapes and is an inviting way to spend an afternoon in Golden.

 - Golden History Walking Tour – Discover Golden’s history on the Golden History Walking Tour.
 Put together by the Golden History Museum, the free, self-guided tour directs you to 16 historic spots in Golden as it winds one-and-a-half miles past beautiful homes, stone buildings, gardens, a re-created historic farm and schoolyard, and – popular with kids – a historic chicken coop filled with heritage chickens you can feed for a quarter.

-- Golden Farmer Markets – This Saturday tradition is back on June 6th.
+- Golden Farmer Markets – This Saturday tradition is back.
 The market will look very different from previous years with new guidelines in place.